DVS-Lab/srndna-datapaper/README.md

 # SRNDNA: Data Management and Preprocessing
 This repository contains the final code for managing and processing all of the data in our SRDNDA project.
-The data live on OpenNeuro with the citation below:

-David V. Smith and Dominic Fareri (2021).
-Social Reward Processing and Decision Making in Younger and Older Adults.
-OpenNeuro.
-[Dataset] doi: 10.18112/openneuro.ds003745.v1.0.0
+The data live on OpenNeuro (https://openneuro.org/datasets/ds003745/), and a preprint of a data paper has been posted to PsyArxiv (https://doi.org/10.31234/osf.io/k7d56) and is under consideration at Scientific Data.

 ## A few prerequisites and recommendations
 - Understand BIDS and be comfortable navigating Linux